Becoming a fully remote agency can be challenging. But what happens when your customers, partners, contractors and vendors go all-remote at once too?

 Bookkeepers enjoy a 43% reduction in client response time

-Headquartered near Queensland, Australia, IQ Accountants offers accounting, bookkeeping, tax consultations and business development services to organisations around the world.
+Headquartered near Queensland, Australia, IQ Accountants offers accounting, bookkeeping, tax consultations, and business development services to organizations around the world.
 To sidestep email and complex, paper-driven processes, the team turned to Slack to collaborate with its clients.

-Baxter explains that Australia’s tax system requires organisations to log quarterly and monthly activity statements.
-When paperwork is disorganised, deadlines can easily turn into a race against time.
-‘Sometimes we only get 21 days to complete the process, but clients don’t send us information until day 14,’ she says, ‘which leaves us with seven days to do all of the work.
-Being able to communicate in Slack helps us get ahead of the deadlines.’
+Baxter explains that Australia’s tax system requires organizations to log quarterly and monthly activity statements.
+When paperwork is disorganized, deadlines can easily turn into a race against time.
+“Sometimes we only get 21 days to complete the process but clients don’t send us information until day 14,” she says, “which leaves us with seven days to do all of the work.
+Being able to communicate in Slack helps us get ahead of the deadlines.”